input-output-hk/cardano-docs.iohk.io/_docs/protocols/network-transport.md

 After your node was started, it looks around and tries to find other nodes (neighbors).
 Please read [P2P Network section](/for-contributors/implementation#p2p-network) for more info about peer discovery and neighbors.
 Further it's assumed that list of neighbors' endpoints addresses already obtained.

 Every node should work asynchronously: node should run thread(s) for sending messages and thread(s) for receiving messages.

+Messages can be divided into two groups: command messages and data messages.
+We use command messages for the needs of network transport layer itself, like a connection requests.
+Data messages are used for transmitting some data between the nodes.

 ### Low-level notice